wicek77/git-practice/README.md

 ## Commmands used

-- git init: Create a Repository
+- git init: Create a new Git Repository
 - git status: Compare working directory, staging area, and current branch
 - git add: Add changes from working directory to staging area
 - git commit: Commit changes from staging area to current branch